vkuznet/sitestat/README.md

 Usage of ./sitestat:
   -bins string
-    	Comma separated list of bin values, e.g. 0,1,2,3,4 for naccesses or 0,10,100 for tot cpu metrics -breakdown string
+    	Comma separated list of bin values, e.g. 0,1,2,3,4 for naccesses or 0,10,100 for tot cpu metrics -blkinfo
+    	Use block information for finding statistics, by default use dataset info -breakdown string
-    	Breakdown report into more details (tier, dataset) -dbsinfo
+    	Breakdown report into more details (tier, dataset) -chunkSize int
+    	chunkSize for processing URLs (default 100) -dbsinfo
     	Use DBS to collect dataset information, default use PhEDEx -format string